 Just to cement the comparison to the Wallbook, Bugs!
 Explorer also includes a six foot fold-out timeline, this time in the back of the book.
 This is perhaps my favorite feature of the book, as I always enjoy fun charts like this that help frame the subject material in a larger context.
 It also helps that it spans the entire evolutionary history of bugs right up to the modern day.
 This forces it to address my main criticism of Paleo Bugs, and hence features Cenezoic arthropods just as extensively as those from before and during the Age of the Dinosaurs.

 All in all, I rather liked Bugs!
 Explorer, and it makes an excellent companion to The Nature Timeline Wallbook.
-While I certainly recommend the latter, it just missed my full Stomp of Approval, but this one needs no such qualifier.
+While I certainly recommend the latter, it just missed my full Stomp of Approval, but this one needs no such qualifier (see also my review of Mammals!
+Explorer).
 With quality illustrations, much more in-depth information, and a focus on often underrepresented subjects, I give this book the Dino Dad Stomp of Approval.
 Be sure to keep an eye out for our next book review, “X-Ray Dinosaurs and Other Prehistoric Creatures“!